Dr. Shawn R. Nally has been practicing endodontics in Greenville, SC alone for 25 years and had practiced in other locations for years prior.

 Dr. Nally started practicing endodontics in Greenville in 1993.
 Prior to Greenville, Dr. Nally worked as an endodontist in New Orleans for two years.
 He prides himself in using the most sophisticated techniques and materials and strives towards excellence.
 He attends many continuing education courses to ensure he is up to date on the latest technology.
 Dr. Nally also volunteers at Greenville’s Free Clinic – he enjoys giving back to the community.
 Dr. Nally enjoys spending time with his wife (Renee) kids (Gigi & Wyatt).
 In his spare time he likes to play golf, work out, cycle and run.

-Nikki was born in Louisiana and has lived in South Carolina for 10 years.
+Nikki was born in Louisiana and has lived in South Carolina for over a decade.
 She enjoys watching college football (especially LSU) and spending time with her husband and their daughter.

-Darcy is originally from Alaska and has been in Spartanburg for eight years.
+Darcy is originally from Alaska and has been in Spartanburg for nearly a decade.

 What is an Endodontist?